zaidy2468/assessment/README.md

-**After cloning First activate the virtual environment by running following commands
+# After cloning First activate the virtual environment by running following commands

-.venv\Scripts\activate (For Windows)
+.venv\Scripts\activate (For Windows) <br/>
-source .venv/bin/activate (For Linux)
+source .venv/bin/activate (For Linux) <br/>

-#To run spider ,
+# To run spider ,

-#cd thegazette then
+# cd thegazette then

-#scrapy crawl scraper
+# scrapy crawl scraper

-#After fininshing the script there will be  csv file created containing the required data
+# After fininshing the script there will be  csv file created containing the required data